L-u-k-e/Terrain-Generator/README.md

 	Range Significance:
 		When the noise function spits out noise values,they are intially between -1 and 1.
 They are mapped to the range min - max.
-This does not affect the vertex coloring however, although it should for best effect.
+This does not affect the vertex coloring, however.
+Although it should for best effect.

 	Seed Up:	R (uppercase)